TheLinuxITGuy/Toolbox/README.md

 Users can add applications by editing the `apps_config.csv` file.

-## ⚠️ Known Limitations
+>[!NOTE]

-- Some apps are better as Flatpaks on certain distros
+> - Some apps are better as Flatpaks on certain distros
-- Some admin actions are distro-specific
+> - Some admin actions are distro-specific
-- Optional packages may not be in all default repositories
+> - Optional packages may not be in all default repositories

 ## 🎬 Video